Missouri Department of Elementary and Secondary Education Homepage

 A+ Retesting

-If a student takes the same EOC assessment in the same accountability year (Summer/Fall/Spring), the last score is automatically kept for accountability purposes and LEAs do not need to appeal to remove previous scores.
+If a student takes the same EOC assessment in the same accountability year (Summer/Fall/Spring), the last score is automatically kept for accountability purposes.
+LEAs do not need to appeal to remove previous scores.

-If the student takes the same EOC assessment in different accountability years, the LEA will need to appeal to remove scores.
+If the student takes the same EOC assessment in different accountability years, the LEA must submit an appeal to remove the current year score.
 If the LEA does not appeal, all scores will be used for accountability purposes.

 For additional guidance of alternative options to the use of the Algebra I EOC assessment score, please visit the website for the Department of Higher Education Workforce Development (MDHEWD).